Skip to main content

 LG LREL6325F

-The LG LREL6325F Freestanding Electric Range was our former top-performing electric range.
-Its cooktop is sleek and easy to clean, and the average boil times for its five burners (two of which are dual-zone) are the fastest of any electric range we've tested.
+The LG LREL6325F Freestanding Electric Range is sleek and easy to clean.
+The average boil times for its five burners (two of which are dual-zone) are the fastest of any electric range we've tested.

-This one oven-bakes cookies, pork, and pizza evenly, plus it’s got a built-in Air Fry feature that produced perfectly crispy French fries when we tested.
-This smart range is Wi-Fi–capable and is compatible with LG’s ThinQ smartphone app, which allows users to control their range using Google Assistant or Amazon Alexa.
+It oven-bakes cookies, pork, and pizza evenly; plus, it’s got a built-in Air Fry feature that produced perfectly crispy french fries when we tested.
+This smart range is Wi-Fi–capable and is compatible with LG’s ThinQ smartphone app, which allows users to control the range using Google Assistant or Amazon Alexa.

 Pros